gvwilson/thirdbit/talks/speaking.md

 - Please note that I will usually suggest you invite a speaker who isn't as privileged as I am instead of me.
   I've had a lot of chances to express my opinions on stage;
   I think other people, and other kinds of people, deserve that chance as well.

-### No Support for Hate

-- I will not work with,
-  or attend events sponsored by, any company that has been cited as an inspiration by a mass killer, or any company that provides hosting or other services for such companies.
-- You don't include speakers who publicly advocate racism, misogyny, or homophobia.
 - [Added Nov 2021]
   I will not take part in events that do not offer participants a fully-remote option, as the COVID-19 lockdown showed that this is feasible